online-go/gtp2ogs/docs/OPTIONS-LIST.md

 operator `:` to navigate one by one from min to max (ex:
 `5.5:7.5` is `5.5,6.5,7.5` and `13:17` is `13,14,15,16,17`).

-example: `--speeds all`
+example: `--speeds blitz,live`
-example 2: `--speedsranked live,correspondence --speedsunranked all`
+example 2: `--speedsranked live,correspondence --speedsunranked blitz,live`
-example 3: `--komis 0.5,5.5:7.5,automatic`
+example 3: `--komis 0.5,5.5,7.5,automatic`

 #### boardsizes